G0 / G1 - Linear Move

 Description

-The G0 and G1 commands add a linear move to the queue to be performed after all previous moves are completed.
+commands add a linear move to the queue to be performed after all previous moves are completed.
 These commands yield control back to the command parser as soon as the move is queued, but they may delay the command parser while awaiting a slot in the queue.

 A linear move traces a straight line from one point to another, ensuring that the specified axes will arrive simultaneously at the given coordinates (by linear interpolation).
 The speed may change over time following an acceleration curve, according to the acceleration and jerk settings of the given axes.

-A command like G1 F1000 sets the feedrate for all subsequent moves.
+sets the feedrate for all subsequent moves.

-By convention, most G-code generators use G0 for non-extrusion movements (those without the E axis) and G1 for moves that include extrusion.
+for moves that include extrusion.
 This is meant to allow a kinematic system to, optionally, do a more rapid uninterpolated movement requiring much less calculation.

-For Cartesians and Deltas the G0 (rapid linear movement) command is (and must be) a direct alias for G1 (rapid movement).
-On SCARA machines G0 does a fast non-linear move.
-Marlin 2.0 introduces an option to maintain a separate default feedrate for G0.
-Note: Slicers tend to override firmware feedrates!
+does a fast non-linear move.
+Marlin 2.0 introduces an option to maintain a separate default feedrate for G0

 Notes

-• A single linear move may generate several smaller moves to the planner due to kinematics and bed leveling compensation.
+) all coordinates are interpreted as relative, adding onto the previous position. - A single linear move may generate several smaller moves to the planner due to kinematics and bed leveling compensation.
 Printing performance can be tuned by adjusting segments-per-second.

 Parameters